Deadlifts are among the best exercises that recruit a lot of muscles in your lower body and back.

 - The velcro on the metatarsal straps is a bit flimsy

 Chuck Taylors are excellent shoes for deadlifting.
-The good old converse shoes have been the budget footwear of choice for many years and by a lot of lifters.
-Let’s check them out!
+As discussed in our article on Why Powerlifters Wear Converse Shoes, the good old converse shoes have been the budget footwear of choice for many years and by a lot of lifters.

 After a thorough inspection, Chuck Taylors technically has a lot in common with the requirements for deadlift shoes.